Rupt/tmsh/README.md

-# `tmsh` is a type-annotated and linted Python interface for Gmsh
+# Type-annotated and linted Python interface for Gmsh

 ## Development